Dominican republic Country Commercial Guide

 The most promising sub-sectors within this sector are:

-Big Data: Opportunities exist for companies offerring Big Data services in the DR as theses services would contribute significantly to strengthening the decision-making process both in the public and private sectors.
+• Big Data: Opportunities exist for companies offerring Big Data services in the DR as they would contribute significantly to strengthen the decision-making process both in the public and private sectors.

-Peripherals (power supplies, keyboards, card key, and magnetic media entry devices): The Dominican market for computers and peripherals has experienced continuous growth over the years and is expected to continue to expand in the coming years.
-U.S. brands dominate the market, and this trend will likely continue due to CAFTA-DR, which allows for duty-free imports of computers and peripherals.
-There is also a market for used/refurbished equipment in the market.
+• Peripherals (power supplies, keyboards, card key, and magnetic media entry devices): The Dominican market for computers and peripherals has experienced continuous growth over the years and it is expected to continue to expand in coming years.
+American brands dominate the market, and this trend will likely continue due to CAFTA-DR, which allows for imports of computers and peripherals under price competitive duties.
+There is also a market for used/refurbished equipment.

 • Software